-Self-selection problem arises when a peer group is created based on some common unobserved factors affecting the peers' smoking and the individual's decision to smoke.
+In our basic set-up, the self-selection problem arises when a peer group is created based on some common unobserved factors affecting the peers' smoking and the individual's decision to smoke.
 For example, children with a similar family background that affects their propensity to become a smoker can sort themselves into specific schools.
-In the context of equation (1) the selection issue is reflected in the correlation of the common part of the error term $\mathcal{E}{i(g)}$ with smoking prevalence $\overline{peer}{-i(g)}$ .
+In the context of equation (1) the selection is reflected in the correlation of the common part of the error term $\varepsilon{i(g)}$ with smoking prevalence $\overline{peer}{-i(g)}$.
 The most credible solution to this problem is a direct randomized assignment of individuals into peer groups.
+This approach is used in many papers studying, for example, the behavior of college students.

-Randomized experiments are, however, rarely available to study secondary school students as secondary school systems are inherently based on sorting of students into schools based in part on unobservable characteristics.
-To overcome this selection problem, many recent studies (e.g., Fletcher, 2009 or Lunborg, 2006) use school fixed effects that control for all unobserved characteristics of a school as well as average unobservables of the school's students.
-Thus, their estimation uses only within-school variation in peers' behavior, which is claimed to be random.
-This approach can also be questioned, however, because existing evidence shows that students can be non-randomly assigned into classes based on their abilities and other characteristics.
+Randomized experiments are, however, often not feasible in studies that examine secondary school students using survey data.
+On top of that many secondary school systems are inherently based on sorting of students into schools.
+To overcome this, many recent studies (e.g., Fletcher, 2009 and Lunborg, 2006) use school fixed effects that control for all unobserved characteristics of schools.
+Thus, their estimation uses only within-school and grade variation in peers' behavior, which is usually claimed to be random.
+This approach can also be questioned, because existing evidence shows that students can be non-randomly assigned into classes based on their abilities and other characteristics.
 If this is the case, the estimates are again biased upward.
-On the other hand, it is also known that fixed effect estimation in the presence of sorting can cause a downward bias of the estimates due to negative correlation between unobserved and observed characteristics of students within a school (Bayer and Ross, 2006).
+On the other hand, it is also well-known that fixed effect estimation in the presence of sorting causes downward bias of the estimates (Bayer and Ross, 2006).
 Thus the total bias of fixed effect analysis is unknown.

-I propose an alternative solution, which directly controls for unobserved school-specific characteristics of students using a natural assumption about the choice of school, namely that applicants derive their expectations about the school's smoking attitude based on the smoking prevalence among current enrolled students.
-The regression analysis thus employs older students' smoking as a proxy for expectations and preferences of fresh students toward smoking.
-This approach respects the design of the enrollment process and is suitable for the data that are widely available for European countries.
+We propose an alternative solution, which directly controls for unobserved schoolspecific characteristics of students, using a simple assumption about the choice of school.
+The regression analysis employs older students' smoking as a proxy for expectations and preferences of fresh students toward smoking.
+This approach respects the design of the enrollment process and is also more suitable for the data, that is widely available to all researchers from many European countries.